 Mike Pickering was born in Paris, Texas.
 He attended college at Paris Junior College on a theater scholarship, and Texas A&M Commerce, where he also studied theater.
 He currently lives in Paris with his wife Ashley, who is also in”The Exit Bag,” and his daughter Savannah.

 Mike has appeared in over 65 plays and has directed seven stage productions.
-Some of his favorite rolls that he has been cast in include “Of Mice and Men,” “A Streetcar Named Desire,” “Lonestar,” and “Red, White and Tuna,” to name a few.
-His latest theater endeavor is directing the Paris Community Theater’s production of “Dracula.”
+Some of his favorite roles he has been cast in include “Of Mice and Men,” “A Streetcar Named Desire,” “Lonestar,” and “Red, White and Tuna,” to name a few.
+With his latest theater endeavor, he directed Paris Community Theater’s production of “Dracula.”

-He was voted to Who’s Who in American junior College Theater and nominated for the Irene Ryan Acting Award at the American College Theater Festival.
+Mike was voted to Who’s Who in American Junior College Theater and nominated for the Irene Ryan Acting Award at the American College Theater Festival.